no-garlic/lyrical/README.md

  - Refactor js code, tidy up, rename apis, etc
  - Save Column Widths
  - Login Required for all pages

-## Backlog
- - Try moving edit and delete buttons to the header, edit can then show a modal.
- - Validation for song name editing
- - Stop drag and drop when editing
- - When editing, hide all other edit and delete buttons when hovering
  - Drag and drop not showing custom cursors
  - Hide girl in media query for short page
  - When a new card is added, make sure it is visible (scroll to it), depends on sorting, etc